-- individual behavior and condition,
+- individual behaviour and condition,

-- collective behavior prediction.
+- collective behaviour prediction.

 Different types of recommendations are about predicting user preferences.
-When Netflix recommends a movie or Spotify generates a playlist of your future favorite music, they are trying to predict whether you will like it, watch it or listen through to the end of the piece.
-Netflix is on the lookout for your rating of the movie afterward, whereas Spotify or Pandora might measure whether you are returning to enjoy the same song over and over again without skipping.
-This way, our behaviors, and preferences become connected even without our needing to express them explicitly.
+When Netflix recommends a movie or Spotify generates a playlist of your future favourite music, they are trying to predict whether you will like it, watch it or listen through to the end of the piece.
+Netflix is on the lookout for your rating of the movie afterwards, whereas Spotify or Pandora might measure whether you are returning to enjoy the same song over and over again without skipping.
+This way, our behaviours, and preferences become connected even without our needing to express them explicitly.
 This is something machines can learn about and exploit.

-Recommendations are a special case of predicting individual behavior.
+Recommendations are a special case of predicting individual behaviour.
 The scope of predictions does not end with trivial matters, such as whether you like Game of Thrones or Lady Gaga.
 Financial institutions attempt to predict who will default on their loan or try to refinance it.
 Big human-resource departments might predict employee performance and attrition.
 Hospitals might predict the discharge of a patient or the prognosis of cancer.
 Rather more serious humans conditions, such as divorce, premature birth and even death within a certain timeframe, have been all been predicted with some success.
 Of course, predicting fun things can get serious when money is involved, as when big entertainment companies try to guess which songs and movies will top the charts to direct their marketing and production efforts.

 The important part about predictions is that they lead to an individual assessment that is actionable.
 The more reliable the prediction and the weightier the consequences, the more profitable and useful the predictions become.

-Predicting collective behavior becomes a generalization of individuals but with different implications and scope.
+Predicting collective behaviour becomes a generalization of individuals but with different implications and scope.
 In these cases, intervention is only successful if it affects most of the crowd.
 The looming result of a presidential election, cellular network use or seasonal shopping expenditure can all be subject to prediction.
 When predicting financial risk or a company’s key performance indicators, the gains of saving or making money are noticeable.
 J.P.
 Morgan Chase was one of the first banks to increase efficiency by predicting mortgage defaulters (those who never pay back) and refinancers (those who pay back too early).
 On the other hand, the recent US presidential election is a good reminder that none of this is yet perfect.

 In a close resemblance to tools for antivirus and other present dangers, future trouble is also predictable.
 Predictive policing is about forecasting where street conflicts might happen or where squatters are taking over premises, which would help administrators to distribute resources to the right places.
 A similar process is going on in energy companies, as they try to estimate the capacity needed to last the night.